Testing in Australia | Cost of Testing | Laboratories | Which Lab? Which Tests? | International Testing Standards | More Information

 Overseas labs such as IgeneX, ArminLabs and DNA ConneXions are commonly used by Australian patients and Lyme-literate doctors.
 Your Lyme-aware practitioner may have pathology request forms, or on request, labs will send a test kit directly to the patient.
 Kits include vials and collection instructions, and the bloods/fluids are posted by the patient to the lab.

-• ArminLabs is located in Germany, and patients will usually speak with an MD and/or complete a questionnaire rather than require a medical referral.
+• ArminLabs is located in Germany, and patients will usually speak with an ArminLabs MD and/or complete a questionnaire rather than require a medical referral.
+ILAC MRA*

 • IgeneX and DNA ConneXions are located in the US.
 While you may order their kits online, these labs require medical referrals.

 • Vibrant America is also located in the US.
-This option is recommended if you are planning on getting SOT (Supportive Oligonucleotide Therapy).
 They use dry blood samples.

 NB.
 All of the above laboratories are not National Association of Testing Authorities, Australia (NATA) accredited.
 Most overseas labs are not NATA accredited, and hence tests from these labs will not be recognised by Australian GPs and infectious disease specialists (with the exception of Lyme-literate practitioners).